Church Pension Group | The Appeals Process

 The appeal must be in writing and should give a detailed explanation of why the claimant believes the first-level appeal should not have been denied.
 It also should include any other documents or supporting information that may have a bearing on the appeal.

-You should submit a second-level appeal to
+You should submit a second-level appeal, either by email to appeals@cpg.org or by mail to:

 Church Pension Group